filmware/webc/server/README.md

 Note that multiple links are allowed, and each has a different meaning:

-- `report`: a thread in response to an entire report
+- `report`: a topic about an entire report
-- `entry`: a thread in response to a row of a report
+- `entry`: a topic about a row of a report
-- `version`: a thread in response to a particular edit
+- `version`: a topic about a particular edit
-- `comment`: a thread in response to a particular comment (arbitrary nesting)

 #### `type:comment`